 - Examination 1 will be completed on the date indicated on the Tentative Course Schedule section of the syllabus.
-The exam will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from the beginning of the semester to the date of the exam. - Examination 1 is based on i) Introduction to Women and Tourism, ii) Introduction to Social Theory, iii) Women Traveling as a Couple or Family, and iv) Women Traveling Solo (and includes all information in applicable chapters in the textbook, and lecture notes). - Examination 2 will be completed on the date indicated on the Tentative Course Schedule section of the syllabus.
-The exam will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from Examination 1 to the date of Examination 2.
-However, information covered before Examination 1 may be included, if deemed necessary. - Examination 2 is based on i) Does Age Matter?, ii) Women Tourists and Travel Magazines, and iii) Motivations for Women Tourists (and includes information from all required readings and lecture notes). - Examination 3 will be completed on the date indicated on the Tentative Course Schedule section of the syllabus.
-The exam will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from Examination 2 to the date of Examination 3.
-However, information covered before Examinations 1 and 2 may be included, if deemed necessary. - Examination 3 is based on i) Women and the Tourism Industry, ii) Impacts and Gender Perspectives, and iii) Women and Sex Tourism (and includes information from all required readings and lecture notes). - The questions for all examinations will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of two or more of the different formats.
+The exam will include information from the textbook, course slides, class notes, and any other source(s) indicated by the Professor, covered from the beginning of the semester to the date of the exam. - Examination 1 will cover i) Introduction to Tourism Management, ii) The Tourism System, iii) The Evolution and Growth of Tourism and iv) Destinations (and includes all information in applicable chapters in the textbook, and lecture notes). - Examination 2 will be completed on the date indicated on the Tentative Course Schedule section of the syllabus.
+The exam will include information from the textbook, course slides, class notes, and any other source(s) indicated by the Professor, covered from Examination 1 to the date of Examination 2.
+However, information covered before Examination 1 will be included, if deemed necessary. - Examination 2 will cover i) The Tourism Product ii) Tourist Markets, iii) Tourism Marketing, and iv) Economic Impacts of Tourism (and includes information from all required readings and lecture notes). - Examination 3 will be completed on the date indicated on the Tentative Course Schedule section of the syllabus.
+The exam will include information from the textbook, course slides, class notes, and any other source(s) indicated by the Professor, covered from Examination 2 to the date of Examination 3.
+However, information covered before Examinations 1 and 2 will be included, if deemed necessary. - Examination 3 will cover i) Sociocultural and Environmental Impacts of Tourism, ii) Destination Development, iii) Sustainable Tourism, and iv) Tourism Research (and includes information from all required readings and lecture notes). - The questions for all examinations will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of two or more of the different formats.
 The time allotted will depend on the type(s) and/or number of questions. - Students will be required to download the Respondus Lockdown Browser and Monitor software, as applicable, when completing the exams.
-In that case a Webcam will be required. - Only absences resulting from documented emergency situations will be considered for make-up opportunities for either the Midterm or Final Examination, and will be handled on a case-by-case basis, if the Professor is notified before the deadlines.
+In that case a Webcam will be required.

+• Only absences resulting from documented emergency situations will be considered for make-up opportunities for either the Midterm or Final Examination, and will be handled on a case-by-case basis, if the Professor is notified before the deadlines.